cardano-foundation/CIPs/CIP-1694/README.md

 rules for the treasury that cannot be violated, a script that enforces these rules can be voted in as the proposal policy.

+The proposal policy applies only to protocol parameter update and treasury withdrawal proposals.

 <!---------------------------           DReps          ------------------------>

 ### Delegated representatives (DReps)